ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Up to seven policy types are available in MCAS depending on the data sources that have been enabled.
 These include:

 * Access policies – providing real-time monitoring and control of user logins to identified cloud apps.
-* Activity policies – leveraging integration with each cloud app’s API, provides monitoring and control of activities within those applications (specific activities dependent on each vendor’s API capabilities).
+* Activity policies – leveraging integration with each cloud app's API, provides monitoring and control of activities within those applications (specific activities dependent on each vendor's API capabilities).
 * Anomaly detection policy – detecting anomalous activities within connected cloud apps based on specific risk factors compared with a pre-determined baseline.
 * App discovery policy – detecting new (unsanctioned) cloud apps and provides associated alerts.
 * Cloud Discovery anomaly detection policy – reviewing the logs provided to Cloud Discovery specifically (as previously described) to detect anomalous behaviour.